orangejuice/blog/data/activity/movie-俗女养成记-2019/record.en.md

 date: 2023-03-13 01:44:32+08:00
 douban:
   rating: 9.3
-  subtitle: 2019 / Taiwan, China / Drama Comedy / Directed by Yan Yiwen and Chen
+  subtitle: 2019 / Taiwan, China / Drama Comedy / Directed by Yen Yi-Wen, Chen
-    Changlun / Starring Xie Yingxuan and Wen Shenghao
+    Chang-Lun / Starring Hsieh Ying-Xuan, Wen Sheng-Hao
 ---

-Oftentimes, we are unable to distinguish whether it is fate that determines our direction, or if we are the ones determining our fate.
+As the Douban banner suggests, often we cannot clearly discern whether it is fate that decides our direction, or we ourselves decide our fate.